 Compensation for Crime Victims Resulting from Negligent Security

 In Florida, The Bureau of Victim Compensation provides benefits for crime victims and their families, including wage loss reimbursement, loss of support compensation, disability allowance, funeral and burial expenses, medical and non-medical treatment, counseling, property loss reimbursement for the elderly, domestic violence relocation, sexual battery relocation and more.
 Your attorney can help you with this process.
 Your attorney may pursue a personal injury claim against the property owner for failing to provide adequate security.
 Damages may include medical bills, lost income, pain and suffering, loss of consortium, and more.
-If a death occurred due to negligent or intentional conduct, the survivors may file a wrongful death lawsuit.
+If death occurred due to negligent or intentional conduct, the survivors may file a wrongful death lawsuit.

 Attorney Brandon Stein provides aggressive and personalized legal representation to victims who have been harmed by negligent security circumstances.
-Attorney Stein returns client’s phone calls and emails quickly and you will be updated as the case progresses.
+Attorney Stein returns the client’s phone calls and emails quickly and you will be updated as the case progresses.
 He will fight on your behalf to get you the compensation you deserve.
 There are no legal fees in a contingency fee case unless your case is favorably resolved by settlement or verdict.
 Attorney Stein represents clients in virtually all personal injury cases and offers a complimentary case review to discuss your options.
-To schedule your free in-person or phone consultation, call South Florida Attorney Brandon Stein at 786-766-8701.
+To schedule your free in-person or phone consultation, call Florida Attorney Brandon Stein at 786-766-8701.